Introduction to PyTorch

 source pytorch-env/bin/activate

-Once activated, you should see the virtual environment name in your terminal prompt.
+Once activated, you see the virtual environment name (pytorch-env) before your terminal prompt.

 pip install torch torchvision --index-url https://download.pytorch.org/whl/cpu